Chinese New Year 2022…Eat, Drink & Celebrate!

 The Chinese zodiac or the Shēngxiào (生肖), is comprised of 10 ‘heavenly stems’ (relating to the ‘yin’ or ‘yang’, two contrary forces, of 5 elements) and 12 ‘earthly branches’ (relating each year to an animal and its reputed attributes).
 From this sexagenary cycle, a skilled Chinese fortune teller can work out your personal attributes and future predictions in life.
 Whether you believe in the concept or just see it as a bit of fun, there’s no doubt that it adds some excitement during the long dark Luxembourgish winter.

 In China, you’ll hear it being called chunjie (春节), or the Spring Festival.
-As in Lux, it’s still very wintry, but the holiday marks the end of the coldest days.
+The holiday marks the end of the coldest days.
 Join in welcoming spring and add some greenery to your environment in the form of a plant which marks: new beginnings and fresh starts.
 You can also wear red, which is linked to life and luck in Chinese culture, to usher in extra blessings this year.

-The Lantern Festival, also known as the Shangyuan Festival, is celebrated on the fifteenth day of the first month in the lunisolar Chinese calendar (this year February 15th).
+The Lantern Festival, also known as the Shangyuan Festival, will be celebrated on February 24th.
 A beautiful display of lanterns are lit and released into the night sky, signifying the final day of traditional Chinese New Year celebrations.

 Find out your animal and what it means for you through the links below*.

-People born in a year of the Tiger are predicted to be brave, competitive, unpredictable, and confident.
+People born in the year of the Dragon are predicted to be confident, ambitious, and have good fortune.

 Restaurants to celebrate Chinese New Year in…